dowjones/distribucache/README.md

   - `set` - `(key, value)`
   - `del` -  `(key)`
   - `stale` - `(key)` - emitted on a get, when the value is in the cache but is stale.
 This happens only when the `staleIn` is set.

-`error` is also emitted by various feature decorators.
-It is a good idea to listen to this event, as otherwise the built-in `EventEmitter` will throw the error.

 ### Human-readable Time Intervals